 The mission of Rock Tree Sky is to cultivate a learning community where everyone develops their whole self, through owning their learning in relationship with others.

 ROCK TREE SKY OFFERS A TRANSFORMATIONAL EDUCATION for youth ages 5 through 18, BY providing STRUCTURES, PROGRAMS, AND ENVIRONMENTS THAT SUPPORT KEY VALUES:

 Learning is socially embedded as youth and mentors collaborate to serve the community.

 Learning opportunities are given purpose because they serve the RTS community, like farm to table meal planning and lunch preparation, or because they serve the wider community, as in our campaign to reduce single-use plastic water bottles.

 Following the model of extended family, all ages collaborate in work and play.
 Youth of different developmental levels inspire one another to stretch, and competition is diffused by the innocence of younger children.

 On-going collaboration is modeled by adults and nurtured in learners.

 We recognize that humans are naturally curious, intelligent creatures and respect children’s ability to construct knowledge from the world around them.
 When mentors are enthusiastic and open, youth will naturally gravitate to what they are ready to learn.
 We trust a child’s personal sense of pacing and interest to guide us in what we explore.
-Together, learners and mentors share the responsibility of educating oneself and the community.
+Together, learners, parents, and mentors share the responsibility of educating oneself and the community.

 Mentor Role: *create a rich environment* *facilitate off campus activities to "expand the classroom walls" into the natural world and community* *model engagement by offering activities, projects, and lessons to the community* *assist learners in identifying and navigating obstacles to their natural desire and propensity to learn*